 The preparation for the five freezer meals only took 30 minutes.
 The great thing about this was all of the meals were easy to make, and I never had to worry about what I was going to make for dinner.
 The kit gives you enough ingredients to make the meals at least twice, and the recipe cards even suggests side dishes.

 The ten recipes will appeal to even the pickiest of palates (my daughter) and include these dishes: Asian Peanut Chicken Noodle Bowl, Glazed Steaks and Cheesy Potatoes, Fiesta Chicken Layered Enchiladas, Cherry Zinfandel Pork Tenderloin, Italian Meatball Casserole, Root Beer Pulled Pork Sandwiches, Sesame Teriyaki Chicken, Tomato Basil Fish Filets, Turkey Burritos, and Bacon Spinach Quiche.
 Each serving cost $2.69 or less and the total cost of the Tastefully Simple, Tonight Collection Spring-Summer 2014 is $57.99.

-If you struggle with the age old question of what to make for dinner, this meal planning and freezer kit is worth checking out.
-Not only is it budget friendly, the recipes are truly delicious and easy to make.
-My only complaint is that they don’t make a 30 day meal kit.
+If you struggle with the age-old question of what to make for dinner, this meal planning, and freezer kit is worth checking out.
+Not only is it budget friendly, but the recipes are also delicious and easy to make.
+My only complaint is that they don’t make a 30-day meal kit.

 Tastefully Simple provided me with compensation and products to review.
 All opinions I express are my own.
 For more information, please see my disclosure policy.